aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2130 1H opening/2136 Relay response to 1H opening.md

 If minimum, opener rebids as follows:

 - {1NT} shows either a three-suited hand (4441 or 5440) or a 5322 hand.
-    - Responder then relays with {2C} and opener rebids:
+    - Responder then relays with {2C} and opener rebids as follows:
         - {2D} shows a three-suited hand with a singleton or void in spades.
         - {2H} shows a three-suited hand with a singleton or void in diamonds.
         - {2S} shows a three-suited hand with a singleton or void in clubs.